- CLASS: Reptilla (Reptiles)

 Different iguana species look and act so differently, you might not recognize them as members of the same family.
 While some iguanas have colors that are vivid and bright, others have rather dull colors.
 Because iguanas can be found in a variety of habitats, each species has its own unique adaptations.
 The marine iguana of the Galápagos Islands is a skillful swimmer, and its black coloration helps it to warm its body after swimming in the cold ocean.

-In contrast, the green iguana is at home high in the trees of a tropical rain forest, while still other iguana species have adaptations that allow them to live successfully in the dry, hot desert or rocky areas.
+In contrast, the green iguana is at home high in the trees of a tropical rainforest, while still other iguanas have adaptations that allow them to live successfully in the dry, hot desert or rocky areas.

-With an emerald green body and bands of white or blue, more prominent on the males, Fiji’s three known iguana species inhabit a multitude of habitats, from coastal swamps and lowland forests to rain forests on Fiji’s volcanic slopes.
+With an emerald green body and bands of white or blue, more prominent on the males, Fiji’s iguanas inhabit a multitude of habitats, from coastal swamps and lowland forests to rainforests on Fiji’s volcanic slopes.
 Highly arboreal, they have long toes with sharp claws and long tails for balance in the treetops.
 Rarely seen on the ground, banded iguanas move from tree to tree by using the overlapping branches.
 They are omnivorous, feeding on leaves, flowers, fruits, and small insects.

-Adult banded iguanas may reach 21 inches long—more than half of which is the tail.
-When fully mature, they weigh between 3.5 and 7 ounces, and males tend to be larger and heavier than females.
+Adult banded iguanas may reach a length of 21 inches (53 centimeters)—more than half of which is the tail.
+When fully mature, they weigh between 3.5 and 7 ounces (99 to 199 grams), and males tend to be larger and heavier than females.

 The Caribbean islands are rich in reptiles, with more than 500 reptile species, 94 percent of which are found nowhere else on Earth.
 Several Carribbean iguana species are known collectively as rock iguanas, and some are found on just one or two islands.
 Female rock iguanas lay a clutch of 5 to 20 relatively large eggs each year; the larger eggs result in large hatchlings that evolved in response to the lack of native predators.
 Unlike their mainland counterparts, such as green iguanas, the island-dwelling iguanas do not need to produce a lot of offspring as a hedge against predators.